Pancreatic Cancer: Overview

 Cancer starts when cells change (mutate) and grow out of control.
 The changed (abnormal) cells often grow to form a lump or mass called a tumor.
 Cancer cells can also grow into (invade) nearby areas.
 And they can spread to other parts of the body.
 This is called metastasis.

 Pancreatic cancer is cancer that starts in cells that make up your pancreas.
 The pancreas is a pear-shaped organ that lies behind your stomach and in front of your spine.
-It makes digestive juices and hormones, such as insulin, that help your body use food for energy.
+It makes digestive juices that break down food and hormones, such as insulin, that help your body use food for energy.

 Who is at risk for pancreatic cancer?